Down-to-earth, humble, and unwavering. A mountain guide who leads the mountains. Akira Shibusawa -LEAD Mountain Guide

 Denali Expedition.
 All members together in a group photo before descending the mountain.
 Shibusawa is on the far right in the bottom row

-After graduating from vocational school, Shibusawa spent the winter of the 2016-17 season training to become a ski guide at Sasaki's guide company, Bankei.
+After graduating from vocational school, Shibusawa spent the winter of the 2016-17 season training as a ski guide at Sasaki's guiding company, Bankei.

-"Daisuke told me to study under him, so I worked as a sub-guide for one season.
-I learned a lot, from tail guiding to portering when staying overnight, to driving vehicles to the foot of the mountain.
-I was allowed to stay with Daisuke's parents, who live next door, and the three of us would eat meals together (laughs)."
+"Daisuke told me, 'Study with me,' so I worked under him as a sub-guide for one season.
+I learned a lot, from tail guiding to carrying luggage on overnight trips and driving cars to the bottom of the mountain.
+I was staying at his parents' house, which is next door to his, so I ate meals with them (laughs)."

 Daisuke-san

-On weekdays when there were no Sasaki Bankei tours, he reflected on his own basic skills as an instructor teaching children skiing at the Snow Dolphin Ski School at Sapporo Teine Ski Resort, which Sasaki introduced him to.
+On weekdays when Sasaki's Bankei tours are not running, he reflects on his own basic skills as an instructor teaching children how to ski at the Snow Dolphin Ski School at Sapporo Teine Ski Resort, which Sasaki introduced him to.

-."
-He says that his master, Sasaki Daisuke, has hardly taught him skiing techniques or guiding on snowy mountains.
+He says that his mentor, Daisuke Sasaki, hardly taught him anything about skiing techniques or guiding in the snowy mountains.

 In May 2017, Shibusawa was selected as part of the support team for "The World's First Arctic Adventure: Denali Skiing," which was broadcast on NHK.
 He was inspired by the shared experiences and activities with renowned mountain guides, including international mountain guides Naoyuki Kato and Makoto Kuroda, who were part of the filming and support team, as well as leading Japanese alpine climbers Kazuya Hiraide and Takero Nakajima